disneystreaming/smithy4s/modules/docs/src/02-the-smithy-idl/01-smithy-idl.md

 [Smithy](https://awslabs.github.io/smithy/) is a protocol agnostic definition language.
 It means that it is not tied to any transport or application protocol or serialisation mechanism, be that http, websockets, json, protobuf, etc.

-In order to achieve this, whilst still being useful, smithy separates the core-semantics from protocol-level concerns.
+In order to achieve this, whilst still being useful, smithy separates its core semantics from protocol-level concerns.

-The core-semantics contain means to concisely and simply express data models, as well as operations and services.
+The core semantics contain means to concisely and simply express data models, as well as operations and services.

 The protocol level semantics are provided by means of an annotation mechanism.
-If some annotations are provided with the smithy language out of the box, in a "standard library" called prelude, the user is free to define their own.
+Some annotations are provided with the smithy language out of the box, in a "standard library" called prelude, but users are free to define their own.

 Annotations are called `traits` in smithy.